citizenrich/scholarbot/README.md

 # ScholarBot
 A simple web service to return links to the latest academic papers that will eventually aspire to be Google Scholar without the Google.
+It's deployed to Heroku for now.

 ### Sources
 * The latest tables of contents from journals via [JournalTOCs](http://www.journaltocs.ac.uk/develop.php)